duartealexf/wordle-solver/README.md

 - Node.js

-Create and solves the puzzles in NodeJS:
+You can also create and solve the puzzles in NodeJS:

 ```sh
 # Create and solve the default amount of puzzles: